CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/addon_support.md

 > as long as `ui_hud_dotmarks.locked_id` is set, this part of the loop *will never happen*, and thus the actor's target will never be updated.
 If you set `locked_id` to anything for any reason, you must clear it when you are done.

 > [!NOTE]
 > This step is also one of the main pieces that is critically dependent on having current modded exes.
-Without the `db.actor:get_actor_object_looking_at()` method and the `actor_on_update_pickup` callback, DotMarks can only detect targeting of object when it is precisely centered under the crosshair.
+Without the `db.actor:get_actor_object_looking_at()` method and the `actor_on_update_pickup` callback, DotMarks can only detect targeting of an object when it is precisely centered under the crosshair.
 ### 6. Call `scan_nearby_entities()` with the `near_scan_radius` every `near_scan_interval`
 > [!NOTE]
 > The `near_scan_radius` is the player's immediate vicinity, within which they can detect markers and marker visibility begins to fade in.
 This value can be expanded by the Scavenger skill if *Skill System* and its integration are enabled.